DennisDean/SleepScienceViewer4/README.md

 # Sleep Science Viewer

-A Python-native EDF file and XML annotation viewer.
+Python-native EDF and XML annotation viewer featuring multi-signal and single-signal displays plus a spectral analysis window.

 ## Description

-SleepScienceViewer is a Python-native application for visualizing and analyzing sleep data stored in EDF (European Data Format) and corresponding annotation files (XML).
-Designed with sleep science workflows in mind, the tool enables efficient review of signals and sleep stages through a responsive and customizable GUI.
+**SleepScienceViewer** is a Python-native application for visualizing and analyzing sleep data stored in EDF (European Data Format) files and corresponding XML annotation files.
+Designed with sleep science workflows in mind, the tool enables efficient review of signals and sleep stages through a responsive and customizable GUI built with PySide6.

+The application features:

+* **Multi-signal viewer** for synchronized inspection of multiple EEG or physiological channels.
+* **Single-signal viewer** for focused review and detailed exploration.
+* **Spectral analysis window** for frequency-domain insights, including power band visualizations and noise detection.

-SleepScienceViewer uses a class-based architecture to [represent EDF](Media/Docs/EDF_File_Class.md) and [annotation files](Media/Docs/Annotation_XML_Class.md).
-These classes can also be used independently to access specific information from the files, supporting flexible review and analysis within notebooks or other Python programs.
+SleepScienceViewer uses a modular, class-based architecture to represent both [EDF files](Media/Docs/EDF_File_Class.md) and [annotation files](Media/Docs/Annotation_XML_Class.md).
+These classes can also be used independently to access or manipulate specific data elements, making them ideal for analysis within notebooks or other Python programs.

-The vision for the viewer emerged years ago and is made possible by the wealth of open source software currently available.
-Guiding principles for development and features under consideration can be found in the [vision statement](vision.md).
+The vision for the viewer emerged years ago and has been realized through the wealth of open-source software available today.
+Guiding principles for development and planned features are outlined in the [vision statement](vision.md).

 ![SleepScienceViewer](Media/SleepScienceViewer.png)
 Figure 1.
 Sleep Science Viewer interface with signals, hypnogram, spectrogram, and annotations.